Sigrid Löffler: Life

 In 1988 Sigrid Löffler became a regular participant in "Das Literarische Quartett" ("The Literary Quartet"), a weekly television programme produced by West Germany's ZDF in collaboration (at that time) with Austria's ORF.
 The programme presented book reviews provided (and argued over) by its permanent panel of four literary critics.
 Löffler left the panel in June 2000, complaining because a fellow panelist, the literary critic Marcel Reich-Ranicki had put forward Haruki Murakami's erotic novel South of the Border, West of the Sun for discussion.
 Describing the book as "literary fast food", Löffler made it clear that she found it inappropriately trivial for inclusion in a series devoted to serious literature.
 Her fellow panelist, Reich-Ranicki, retorted that she had a problem with erotic literature in general.
 Although differences over the Murakami provided a catalyst for Löffler's widely publicised departure from the programme, it does appear that tensions between Löffler and Reich-Ranicki were more broadly based and longstanding, having indeed nourished the programme's dynamic over the years.
 Her empty seat was taken by Iris Radisch until the series was dropped at the end of 2001.
-(It has subsequently been reformatted and revived by ZDF) After stepping down from "Literary Quartet", in August 2000 Löffler became the producer for the literary journal "Literaturen", stepping down a little over eight years later following differences over whether or not to take the publication down-market.
-Löffler opposed moving "Literaturen" down-market.
+(It has subsequently been reformatted and revived by ZDF) After stepping down from "Literary Quartet", in August 2000 Löffler became the producer for the literary journal Literaturen, stepping down a little over eight years later following differences over whether or not to take the publication down-market.
+Löffler opposed moving Literaturen down-market.

+Löffler's 2014 collection of essays on recent trans- and multinational writers „Die neue Weltliteratur und ihre großen Erzähler“ (The New World Literature and Its Great Narrators) enjoyed widespread critical attention.